sanu11/MCProject/README.md

-# MCProject
-Heart Rate prediction
+#Heart Rate precition using ECG